grupotranservicaproyectos-debug/grupotranservica/replit.md

 This is a professional corporate website for TRANSERVICA, C.A., Venezuela's leading specialized heavy cargo transportation company with 40 years of experience.
 The site showcases their capabilities in transporting exceptional loads up to 1,100 tons using hydraulic modular trailers and specialized equipment.
 Built as a modern React single-page application with Express.js backend, the website features corporate video integration, project galleries, contact forms, comprehensive blog section with dedicated page, and is optimized for search engines targeting "transporte cargas excepcionales Venezuela."

+The website is fully optimized for performance with sub-2-second load times, targeting PageSpeed scores of 90+ through comprehensive image optimization (WebP format), lazy loading, and strategic resource preloading.

 ## User Preferences

 Preferred communication style: Simple, everyday language.